 Making Ourselves Perfectly Clear

 At this point, it should be clear that the term 'perspicuous' is itself not perspicuous to most people, since they've never heard of the term.
 Thus, you should say something else for perspicuous (and the noun 'perspicuity'), for clarity's sake.
-Other words in this same word-field of meaning include :
+Synonyms in this same word-field include :

 clear (without cloak, cloud, haze, or disguise; distinctly visible) and clarity (the quality of being clear)